matteocrippa/awesome-swift/README.md

 * [Swell](https://github.com/hubertr/Swell) - a logging utility for Swift.

 ### Webserver
-*Do you wanna host a webserver in your device?
-Here you can find some tricks to do it.*
+*Would you like host a webserver in your device?
+Here you can find how to do it.*

 * [swifter](https://github.com/glock45/swifter) - Http server written in Swift with routing handler.